konceptz/DVNA/README.md

 ## Beta!

 This is very much beta software and is under active development.
 If you wanted to test out the vulnerabilities as they are now, make sure you have Express added as a dependency.
-A simple 'npm install' should grab all the requires, you could then try each issue by eg., $ node vulnerabilities/command_injection.js

 **Contributors wanted for UX/UI, bug fixes, and documentation.**
 - - -